-Credit card borrowing is an increasingly common way for borrowers to first access formal sector credit in many developing countries and has received increased attention from policymakers and regulators.
-In this paper, we examine a large-scale effort by a commercial Mexican bank to expand credit by issuing credit cards to poor and financially inexperienced new borrowers.
-We combine detailed card-level data for a bank product that accounted for 15% of all first-time formal loans in Mexico in 2010 with individual employment histories and a nationwide randomized experiment with 144,000 borrowers.
+Borrowers increasingly use credit cards to first access formal credit in many developing countries.
+This has received considerable attention from policymakers concerned about high default rates among new borrowers.
+Such concerns have led to contract term regulations despite limited evidence on their role in limiting default.
+We examine a large-scale effort by a commercial Mexican bank to expand credit by issuing credit cards to financially inexperienced new borrowers.
+We combine detailed card-level data for a product that accounted for 15% of all first-time formal loans with individual employment histories and a large nationwide randomized experiment.